paxlife-innovations/nginx-proxy/README.md

 ## Test

-To test the functionalities of system-nginx, please run:
+To test the functionalities of nginx proxy please run:
 ```sh
 make test
 ```